 - Pam Koger-Jesup, Executive Assistant

-NPI's seminars are taught by nationally recognized educators, consultants, and practitioners in historic preservation, archaeology, architecture and landscape architecture, conservation, engineering, historical research, laws and regulations, planning, restoration, technology, and cultural resource management.
+NPI's trainings are taught by nationally recognized educators, consultants, and practitioners in historic preservation, archaeology, architecture and landscape architecture, conservation, engineering, historical research, laws and regulations, planning, restoration, technology, and cultural resource management.
 NPI reserves the right to substitute an instructor if necessary and will notify registered participants whenever possible.
 To learn more about an instructor, visit the Faculty page and click on an instructor's name.
 Read more.

-NPI actively seeks partners to assist in providing continuing education training seminars across the country.
+NPI actively seeks partners to assist in providing continuing education and professional training across the country.
 Cooperating organizations work with NPI by providing training space and audiovisual equipment, and/or by promotion through listservs, social media sites, and web listings.
 In return, staff and students of cooperating organizations receive valuable educational opportunities.
 Cooperating organizations include universities and historical societies, government agencies, and other nonprofits working in the field.
-For more information on becoming a cooperating organization, contact NPI at 703.765.0100 or email@example.com.
+For more information on becoming a cooperating organization, contact NPI at 703.765.0100 or firstname.lastname@example.org.
 For a current list, visit the Cooperating Organizations page.
 Read more.

 For 2019-2020, NPI has received a grant from the Historic Preservation Education Foundation (HPEF).
 A new seminar on Risk Assessment and Resiliency Planning for Cultural Resources is in part funded by HPEF.
 In the past, NPI has received grants from: